PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

     -r <reception port>     UDP port for receiving.
 Default 2019 -s <sending port>       UDP port for sending.
 Default 2020
   ```
+  **NOTE**: If we are working with a USB-serial adapter the **-b** option will be ignored and will be working at maximum speed of the link.
   ```sh
   > micrortps_client start #by default -t UART -d /dev/ttyACM0 -u 0 -l 10000 -w 1 -b 460800 -p 1
   ```